 EU Declaration of Conformity

-The compliance of apparatus with all relevant essential requirements is declared by an EU Declaration of Conformity (DoC) issued by the manufacturer - inside or outside the Community - or his authorised representative in the EU.
+The compliance of apparatus with all relevant essential requirements is declared by an EU Declaration of Conformity (DoC) issued by the manufacturer - inside or outside the EU - or his authorised representative in the EU.
 As the DoC is an "official" declaration it must be signed by a person empowered to bind the manufacturer or his authorised representative.

 By drawing up the EU Declaration of Conformity, the manufacturer shall assume responsibility for the compliance of the apparatus with the requirements laid down in this Directive.